-According to the national statistics office (Instituto Português de Estatística, INE), house prices increased 10.3% in 2019.
-The average price of housing in Portugal by the end of 2019 was EUR.
-1,054 per square metre.
-After experiencing significant house price falls from 2011 to 2014, Portugal's house prices are now above the previous peak in 2009-10.
-The housing market began to recover in Q4 2014, after several consecutive quarters of price declines.
+According to the national statistics office (Instituto Português de Estatística, INE), house prices increased 7.8% in 2020 despite the effects of the Covid19 pandemic.
+The average price of housing in Portugal in 2020 was €1,188 per square metre.

-In the Lisbon metropolitan area, house prices averaged EUR.
-3,205 per square metre in the third quarter of 2019.
-Prices for apartments in the centre of Lisbon are generally above EUR.
-4,000 per square metre.
-In the prime areas of Lisbon, Chiado, Principe Real and Avenida da Liberdade and in Cascais prices may reach as much as EUR.
-10,000 per square metre.
+The effects of the pandemic were felt more acutely in the Lisbon metropolitan area, where house prices decreased to €3,375 per square metre in the third quarter of 2020.
+Prices for apartments in the centre of Lisbon remain above €4,000 per square metre.
+In the prime areas of Lisbon, Chiado, Principe Real and Avenida da Liberdade and in Cascais prices may reach as much as €10,000 per square metre.